-However, before reaching your goal, it’s important to know how getting physically and mentally prepared contributes to your success.
-Just as athletes, singers, and actors perform their exercise sessions before starting their tasks, speakers are also encouraged to do some warm ups to prepare them for their pitch.
+Before reaching your goal, however, it’s important to know how getting physically and mentally prepared contributes to your success.
+Just as athletes, singers, and actors practice before starting their tasks, speakers should also rehearse to enhance the delivery of their speech.

-Skipping this phase might result in ineffective delivery and performance.
+Skipping this phase may result in ineffective delivery and performance.
 This is why you need to accomplish this stage to successfully present to the crowd.

 Deep breathing, muscle stretches, and vocal warm-ups are only a few of exercises that you can do during the preparation stage.
 These can help boost your energy and make you fit to accomplish your tasks and activities.

 Only then can you begin applying these three musical techniques to your pitch to successfully connect with your audience.

 Here’s our spin on the musical power of public speaking, inspired by The Accidental Communicator’s Dr. Jim Anderson:

 This musical term is an Italian phrase meaning “stolen time” and refers to a certain speed or tempo required by a song.
 It determines how slowly or quickly instruments should play the music.